BBGInnovate/CXP-Documentation-DEPRECATED/cxp-privacy.md

 ####Privacy Statement

-We will collect no personal information about you when you visit our website unless you choose to provide that information to us.
+We will collect no personal information about you when you visit this website unless you choose to provide that information to us.

 ####Information Collected and Stored Automatically